Hugo

 What are some alternatives?

-sphinx - Main repository for the Sphinx documentation builder
+sphinx - The Sphinx documentation generator

 pdoc - API Documentation for Python Projects